rest1h/DeepWalk/README.md

-# Reimplementing DeepWalk to learn the algorithm
+# Learning the DeepWalk algorithm
 - This repository includes the DeepWalk code including the Skip-gram.